How to Get Your Book Published – Myths and Reality

 The authors had stories such as “I was shortlisted for a competition.
 That led to meeting a literary agent at the award ceremony who said they’d look at the manuscript.
 Then a contact in publishing heard the agent had requested the novel, so asked to see it.
 In the end, they decided it wasn’t right for them, but they passed it on to a different editor.
 In the meantime, the first agent had rejected the novel, but a second one was now interested…” etc. etc.

 We can see that only a third of authors got their book published through the classic route of unsolicited submissions.
-That might seem like a reasonable percentage, but we need to consider ‘survivor bias’ – the survey was only answered by published authors, so excludes everyone who failed to get published.
+That might seem like a reasonable percentage, but we need to consider ‘survivor bias’ – only published authors answered the survey, so it excludes everyone who failed to get published.

 Even without that, two-thirds of authors didn’t get their book published by the classic route.